erikdubois/LinuxMint18i3/README.md

 # Step 4

-When you install i3 it will make an hidden folder in this location
+When you install i3 it will make an hidden folder in this location, once you login.

 	~/.config/i3

 You have to copy/paste the content of the i3 folder into <b>~/.config/i3</b>.

-You can make this hidden folder in your home folder, if you somehow do not have it yet.
+You have to make this folder yourself.
+It is normal that you do not have it.

+You never logged in with I3.

 <b>Beware the hidden files !!
 Copy/paste all files (CTRL + H)</b>